IT3038C/IT3038C.github.io/docs/week-4.md

 ## README

 The README.md file displays on your Github page as an HTML document.
-It’s a good way to document what your application does and how to use it.
+It's a good way to document what your application does and how to use it.

-Let’s create a sample.
+Let's create a sample.
 Edit README.md and add the following:

 ````md
 # MARKDOWN EXAMPLE